 I must be getting old

-I’ve never been a day sleeper – not as a teenager, and not even when Zee was a baby, and my mom would tell me to “sleep when baby sleeps”.
+I’ve never been a day sleeper – not as a teenager, nor as a new mom when my own mom would tell me to “sleep when baby sleeps”.
 I would rather lay there staring at her, or take photos of her sleeping (obsessed much?), or get some housework done.
-Then thirty five rolled around, and all of that changed – I’ve actually dozed off in the middle of the day, while sitting on the couch… like an old person. ?
+Then thirty five rolled around, and all of that changed – I’ve actually dozed off in the middle of the day, while sitting on the couch… like an old person! 😱

 Me: I need a nap.
 Zee: Naps are for quitters.